CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 Models are trained using data provided by a :class:`~citrine.informatics.data_sources.DataSource` specified when creating a predictor.

-The following example demonstrates how to use the python SDK to create a :class:`~citrine.informatics.predictors.SimpleMLPredictor`, register the predictor to a project and wait for validation:
+The following example demonstrates how to use the python SDK to create a :class:`~citrine.informatics.predictors.simple_ml_predictor.SimpleMLPredictor`, register the predictor to a project and wait for validation:

 .. code:: python